 How to Get the Most From an Article Summarizer

 Use structured output as a triage layer.
 Read the key points first.
-If none of them are relevant to your current work, you've spent 30 seconds instead of 20 minutes.
+If none are relevant to your current work, you've spent 30 seconds instead of 20 minutes.
 If one or two are important, you know exactly what to read carefully.

 Don't summarize summaries.
 If an article references a primary source — a study, a report, an original data release — summarize the primary source directly.
 Second-hand summaries amplify any distortion already in the article.